confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 - external domain names
 - internal Kubernetes domain names

 The internal Kubernetes domain name depends on the namespace you deploy to.
 If you deploy to `confluent` namespace, then the internal domain names will be:

 - *.kafka.confluent.svc.cluster.local
 - *.zookeeper.confluent.svc.cluster.local
-- <component>.confluent.svc.cluster.local
+- *.confluent.svc.cluster.local

 ::